kaue/next-atlasboard/README.md

 #### Dashboards

-Create your first dashboard:
+To create your first dashboard, type the following command:

 ```
 atlasboard generate dashboard mydashboard
 ```

-will create a default dashboard from [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/dashboard?at=master).
+This will generate a default dashboard using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/dashboard?at=master).

 ##### Dashboard descriptor structure:

 * `enabled` enables/displays the dashboard.
-A quick way to hide your dashboard without having to delete it.
+This is a quick way to hide your dashboard without having to delete it.

 * `title` dashboard title (optional).
-Most of the times you don't want it.
+Most of the time you will not need this.

 * `layout`

     * `gridSize` grid size is customizable ( `"gridSize" : { "columns" : 8, "rows" : 6 } `)

-    * `customJs` the names of any extra JavaScript libraries, located in assets/javascripts, that you'd like included. *(warning: this could be moved out of the layout key in future releases)*.
+    * `customJs` the names of any extra JavaScript libraries, located in `assets/javascripts`, that you'd like included. *(warning: this could be moved out of the layout key in future releases)*.

     * `widgets` an array of objects detailing each widget to be displayed on the dashboard.
-Each `widgets` object has the following markup:
+Each `widgets` object has the following attributes:

         * `enabled` true/false

-        * `row` value from 1 to max-rows.
+        * `row` value from 1 to maxRows.

-        * `col` value from 1 to max-columns.
+        * `col` value from 1 to maxColumns.

-        * `width` number of columns this widget is going to take
+        * `width` number of columns this widget will occupy

-        * `height` number of rows for this widget
+        * `height` number of rows this widget will occupy

         * `widget` widget name.
-If want to refer to a widget inside an specific package, use the namespace <package>#<widgetname> syntax (i.ex: ``atlasboard#quotes``).
+If you want to refer to a widget inside an specific package, use the namespace `<package>#<widgetname>` syntax (e.g. ``atlasboard#quotes``).

         * `job` Job to be executed.
-The same namespace rule applies to jobs.
+The same namespace syntax applies to specifying jobs.

         * `config` The config key that will be use for this dashboard item.

-* `config` a config object for this dashboard, containing a key value container for job configuration.
+* `config` a config object for this dashboard, containing a key-value container for job configuration.

 ##### Example dashboard config file